-The award recognizes distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
+Recognizing distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community.
 This award is co-sponsored by Deutsche Physikalische Gesellschaft (DPG) and OSA.

 There are no membership or country of residence restrictions for nominators.

 There are no membership or country of residence restrictions for nominees.
 Note - the nominee does not participate in the process, and accordingly, self-nomination is not permitted.

 2. An individual may not receive more than one Society award in a year, nor may an individual receive more than one award for the same body of work.

 3. Joint nominees are permitted for the same project or for joint work completed over a long period of time.

 4. Awards are not presented posthumously, except in the case that the recipient's death occurs after the Selection Committee decision has been made.